- Publications and resources

 Learning to fly

-This document describes what you can expect as you progress through your pilot training.
+The following describes what you can expect as you progress through your pilot training.
+Additional information can be found in the Flight Crew Licensing Information Sheets.

 Other documents of interest are: